A number of benchmark mortgage rates held firm in the Pittsburgh area this week.

 Other Pittsburgh mortgage types mixed

-Breaking ranks with the 30-year conventional mortgage the average rate for 30-year jumbo mortgages fell this week, down 13 basis points to 3.75 percent.
+The average rate for 30-year jumbo mortgages also remained unchanged this week, remaining at 3.88 percent.
 Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the Pittsburgh area, that limit is $424,100.

 The 15-year fixed is a popular mortgage for homeowners who want to refinance.
-Rates standing still doesn’t help or hurt for refinancers thinking about locking soon.
+Rates staying put won’t help or hurt for refinancers thinking about locking soon.

-The popular 5/1 adjustable-rate mortgage rate held at 3.50 percent.
-The most common variety of variable-rate mortgage, 5/1 ARMs allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
+The popular 5/1 adjustable-rate mortgage rate grew to 3.63 percent this week, a rise of 13 basis points.
+The most common variety of variable-rate mortgage, 5/1 ARMs allow property owners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.